lu-jeremy/stlvp/README.md

 However, if you are using a conda or virtual environment, follow these steps:

-1. Clone the repositories into your environment.
+1. Clone the following repositories and their dependencies: [NoMaD](https://github.com/robodhruv/visualnav-transformer/) and [STLCG](https://github.com/StanfordASL/stlcg/) (PyTorch) into your environment:
 ```
 git clone git@github.com:robodhruv/visualnav-transformer.git git@github.com:StanfordASL/stlcg.git git@github.com:real-stanford/diffusion_policy.git
 ```